 New Yorkers can earn taxable income from sources other than payroll employment, such as self-employment and real and financial assets.
 Self-employment is expected to be closely related to proprietors' income, a component of the NIPA definition of State personal income that is available from BEA and forecast within DOB/N.Y.
 Another component of personal income that is forecast within DOB/N.Y., State property income, includes interest, dividend, and rental income.
-The DOB tax return model incorporates the sum of proprietors' and property income for New York, deflated by the consumer price index for New York as constructed by DOB.
+The DOB tax return model shown in Table 1 incorporates the sum of proprietors' and property income for New York, deflated by the consumer price index for New York as constructed by DOB.

-A one-time upward shift in the number of tax returns is observed in 1987, believed to be related to the Tax Reform Act of 1986.
+Historical data show a one-time upward shift in the number of tax returns in 1987, believed to be related to the Tax Reform Act of 1986.
 Beginning in 1987, the two-earner deduction for married couples was eliminated, reducing the incentive for married couples to file joint tax returns.
 To capture this effect, a dummy variable for 1987 is added to the model.
 A dummy variable for 2000 is included to account for unusual growth in tax returns generated by the stock market.

-The equation specification is shown in Table 1.
+TABLE 1 TAX RETURNS

 '''

-TABLE 1

-TAX RETURNS

-+0.018\,D87_t+0.038\,D00_t

-(0.009)

-Adjusted R^2 = 0.69

-Number of Obs = 35
+\Delta \ln RET_t = \frac{0.004 + 0.388 \Delta \ln NYSEMP_t + 0.101 \Delta \ln((PROPNY + YENTNY) / CPINY)t}{(0.002) \quad (0.121)} + \frac{0.017 D87_t + 0.037 D00_t}{(0.008)}

+'''

 Note: Values in parentheses under coefficients represent standard errors.

-RET

-Number of tax returns
+RET Number of tax returns

-NYSEMP

-Total State employment
+NYSEMP Total State employment

-PROPNY

-State property income
+PROPNY State property income

-State proprietors' income
+YENTNY State proprietors' income

-YENTNY

-CPINY

-Consumer Price Index for New York
+CPINY Consumer Price Index for New York

-Dummy variable for 1987 tax law change
+D87 Dummy variable for 1987 tax law change

-D87

-Dummy variable for 2000 equity market bubble
+D00 Dummy variable for 2000 processing changes

-D00

-'''

-POSITIVE CAPITAL GAINS REALIZATIONS
+Positive Capital Gains Realizations